The Demon Headmaster: The Prime Minister's Brain

 Dinah wins a place in the final of a computer competition, and she and SPLAT go to the finals.
-Little does she realise that the computer competition is a plot by the Demon Headmaster to take over the world, by hacking into the Prime Minister's computer (The Prime Minister's Brain) and hypnotising the Prime Minister, thus allowing him to meet the other world leaders and gain control of them himself.
+Little does she realise that the computer competition is a plot by the Demon Headmaster to take over the world, by hacking into the Prime Minister's computer (The Prime Minister's Brain) and hypnotising the Prime Minister, therefore allowing him to meet the other world leaders and gain control of them himself.
 This became the last three episodes of the first series of the television adaptation.
 (Later republished as The Demon Headmaster and the Prime Minister's Brain following the success of the television series.)

 The Revenge of the Demon Headmaster

-First published in 1994. as "Hunky Parker is Watching You".
+First published in 1994 as Hunky Parker is Watching You.

 When Ingrid turns up at a SPLAT meeting she is raving about Hunky Parker, a new TV show.
 It is the latest craze, she says, and soon everyone will be hooked.
 The other SPLAT members disagree until Ingrid shows them her Hunky video, which Dinah eventually realises is due to subliminal messages in the tape.
 Tracking the source of Hunky Parker merchandise, SPLAT learns that it has been created by the Demon Headmaster, attempting to trigger riots for new merchandise that he can use to exert his control over the populace.